silv3rr/pywho/README.md

 If you do not want to install python modules, there's also a single executable file available for [download](releases).

-Supported OS': CentOS 7, Debian 10, Debian 11 and Ubuntu 20.04
+Supported: CentOS 7, Debian 10, Debian 11 and Ubuntu 20.04

 Get the files here: [Releases](releases)